 However, you can automate your compute commitments and remove both the risk and management overhead in the process.
 DoiT Flexsave™ was built for this exact purpose.
-Using machine learning, Flexsave analyzes your ongoing compute spend to identify any workloads that are not already covered by existing commitments (i.e. SPs, RIs, CUDs, FlexCUDs, or Enterprise Discount Programs) and then automatically applies the equivalent of a 1-year commitment discount to those on-demand workloads.
+Using machine learning, Flexsave analyzes your ongoing compute spend to identify any AWS workloads that are not already covered by existing discounts (i.e. SPs, RIs, Spot, or Enterprise Discount Programs) and then automatically applies the equivalent of a 1-year Savings Plan to those on-demand workloads.

 “Without Flexsave, we probably wouldn’t be able to use commitment-based discounts at all; now we can get the savings benefits with almost no effort whatsoever.” –Kyâne Pichou

 This method has generated millions of dollars in savings across hundreds of Flexsave customers over the past few years, including the ecommerce platform Phenix, who has saved over 25% on their on-demand compute workloads since enabling Flexsave.
 “Without Flexsave, we probably wouldn’t be able to use commitment-based discounts at all; now we can get the savings benefits with almost no effort whatsoever,” says DevOps leader Kyâne Pichou.
 “We just turned it on and were able to forget about it, which allows us to focus on building out the other functionalities within the Phenix platform.”